+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Match the riser dimension

 The vertical distance from one finished tread top to the next is the rise.
-The BC Building Code sets a maximum and a minimum rise for stairs in different occupancies — confirm the current edition and the applicable provision with your AHJ.
+The BC Building Code sets a maximum and a minimum rise for stairs in different occupancies; confirm the current edition and the applicable provision with your AHJ.
 Within the allowed range, thicker treads eat more of the open-riser dimension.
 A 200 mm rise with a 50 mm tread leaves 150 mm of open air.
 The same rise with a 75 mm tread leaves 125 mm.
-The visual difference is real.
+The difference reads from across the room.

 Match the railing attachment